Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/pomodoro-technique-in-25-minutes.md

 - Interruptions are harmful to progress because of the cognitive context-switch and also because the sheer number of them sometimes.
 25 minutes of uninterrupted work allows a surprising amount of progress.
 - Taking a break helps you stay in the flow, rather than in the zone.
 It gives you a chance to think about what you are trying to achieve while your keyboard cools down.
 - The fact you can see a timer counting down really motivates you to get your rage on.
-- You can measure how many Pomodoro’s you get done in a day and analyse why the number is a bit low.
+- You can measure how many Pomodoro's you get done in a day and analyse why the number is a bit low.
-- You can estimate tasks in “Pomodoros”
+- You can estimate tasks in "Pomodoros"

 ## When To Use It